-Liverpool City Region Metro Mayor will be presenting a northern perspective to Brexit Minister, David Davies, today at a meeting in York that also involves fellow Metro Mayors from Greater Manchester and Tees Valley.
-The meeting is the first direct dialogue between Mr Davies and northern leaders, and represents a new strand in the national dialogue about the UK’s BREXIT deal.
+Steve Rotheram will be presenting a northern perspective to the Secretary of State for Exiting the European Union, today at a meeting in York that also involves fellow regional mayors from Greater Manchester and Tees Valley.
+The meeting is the first direct dialogue between David Davies and northern leaders, and represents a new strand in the national dialogue about the UK’s Brexit deal.

 Steve Rotheram added: